Yes, back in the day, I pleasured me by shooting to death… sparrows.

 She smiled wily, if not demurely through semi-white teeth, Marlboro smoke, and Paul Newman Blue Eyes.
 I must admit: I was intrigued.

 Thus began one of the most bizarre ‘flings’ I have ever had.

 Arrived Tel Aviv one afternoon Late ‘78.
-Soon to be Stoned, Dazed and Confused and somewhat abused.
-One of my fellow SFM drivers, Perry, a good bud of mine, had convoyed with me into TA.
-Each of us driving deuce and a’halfs and at dangerous speeds.
+Soon to be Stoned, Dazed and Confused and Somewhat Abused.
+One of my fellow SFM drivers, Perry, a good bud of mine, had convoyed with me through the Sinai Desert and into TA.
+Each of us driving deuce and a’halfs and at dangerous, reckless speeds.